 Gainsborough was, with Reynolds (his main rival), the leading portrait painter in England in the later 18th century.
 The feathery brushwork of his mature work and rich sense of colour contribute to the enduring popularity of his portraits.
 Unlike Reynolds, he avoids references to Italian Renaissance art or the Antique, and shows his sitters in fashionable contemporary dress.

-He was a foundation member of the Royal Academy, though he later quarrelled with it over the hanging of his pictures.
+He was a founding member of the Royal Academy, though he later quarrelled with it over the hanging of his pictures.
 He became a favourite painter of George III and his family.

-He was born at Sudbury, Suffolk, the son of a wool manufacturer.
+He was born in Sudbury, Suffolk, the son of a wool manufacturer.
 He trained in London, and set up in practice in Ipswich about 1752.
-In 1759 he moved to Bath, a fashionable spa, attracting many clients for his portraits.
+In 1759 he moved to Bath, a fashionable spa town, attracting many clients for his portraits.
 He settled in London in 1774.
-His private inclination was for landscape and rustic scenes, and his amusing letters record his impatience with his clients' demand for portraits.
+His private inclination was for landscape and rustic scenes, and his amusing letters record his impatience with his clients' demands for portraits.